peterthomashorn/peterthomashorn-eu/README.md

 This is the repository for the currently minimalistic implementation of my own website.

-As a surprise this is made with old fashioned basics like plain HTML, vanilla CSS and only a hint of clean JavaScript.
+As a surprise this is made with old fashioned basics like plain HTML and vanilla CSS.

 ## Third-Party Components